YecineA/elb-authentication-cognito/README.md

 - AuthName : This will be the name of the Cognito User pool we will use to create our users.
 You can give any name.

+Once the template is deployed, you can refer to the resources tab to see what are the different resources created.
+We only need to know what is the Cognito User Pool and ALB created that we will configure.

 ### **Configure Cognito User pool**